Home

 The type of wood can always be negotiated as long as it is stable.
 I find it more important to select properly seasoned lumber, free of knots and pitch pockets.

-Lumber I’d recommend not using would include American beech, birch, hard maple, and exotic species like rosewood, teak, purpleheart and bloodwood.
+Lumber I wouldn't use include oak, American beech, birch, hard maple, and exotic species like rosewood, teak, purpleheart and bloodwood.
 These species are hard to work with hand tools and dull edges quickly when carving.

 This method is best used for models under two feet in length and under 6-8 inches wide.
 This off course is a loose rule that will vary with ship type etc. If you want to go bigger, consider the bread-and-butter method (also known as the laminated method) for saving in material and weight.